Tina Seabrook: Relationships

 Tina rejects both Chloe and Sean in the wake of her discovery.
 While Sean fights for his relationship with Tina, Chloe struggles with whether to keep the baby or not.
 Tina also has to cope with the situation on her own, as her confidant and fellow nurse Sam Colloby (Jonathan Kerrigan) fights for his life, after being pushed over a balcony.
 Tina later visits Sam in Cornwall, where he is recovering, and learns that he does not want to return to the hospital.
 Tina misses having Sam around to talk to, and Goose commented, "It's like her whole world is falling apart."
 The actress was pleased to be a part of the long-running storyline.
 She admitted that she was unsure how she would react if she was in a similar situation as Tina, but thought she would regain her confidence and continue on.
 When Tina learns that Chloe is having an abortion, she supports her through it and they reconnect.

-Tina also dates consultant Max Gallagher (Robert Gwilym), despite still having feelings for Sean.
+Tina later dates consultant Max Gallagher (Robert Gwilym), despite still having feelings for Sean.
+The relationship begins shortly after Max has a "fling" with Duffy (Cathy Shipton).
+Gwilym admitted to being "bemused" by his character's sudden romances after 18 months.
+He said Max and Tina's relationship was "different, a much slower burn" than the one Max had with Duffy.
+He explained "It's a friendship to begin with and there are doubts about it, especially on his side."
+Both Ceri Gould of the Wales on Sunday and Gwilym acknowledged that Tina is half Max's age.
+Gwilym told Gould that Max only starts talking to Tina because Sean asks for his help in repairing his relationship with her.
+When Tina tells Max that she wishes Sean was more like him, he begins to think about a romantic connection.
+Gwilym continued: "He can't believe that someone like Tina would be interested in him, so he doesn't quite know if he's reading the signals correctly."
+The show's Christmas episodes see the pair getting closer when they take part in a charity parachute jump, and they later kiss when they get stuck in a lift together.